danbev/learning-ai/notes/architectures/mamba.md

 input.
 I've seen both of these ways of naming).
 The idea is to design a state the can capture the inputs entire history.

-One question that was "asked" was, "using the current state, x_t, can we reconstruct the history of inputs?"
+One question that was "asked" was, "using the current state, `x_t`, can we reconstruct the history of inputs?"

 HiPPO operator: